 Before recycling your old computer, read about safeguarding your personal information.

 Auto and marine batteries can be returned to the store when you purchase a new battery and are accepted at most auto part stores in Gloucester.
 Rechargeable tool batteries can be recycled at the Gloucester Home Depot and Lowes.
 Regular household alkaline batteries can be put in the trash.
 Lithium, rechargeable and button batteries can be taken to Household Harmful Waste Days in October and April.

 Plastic Grocery Bags

 Many local grocery stores in Gloucester (including Food Lion, Farm Fresh, Walmart, and Lowes) have containers to collect and recycle plastic grocery bags.
-There are also collection boxes at both library locations, the hallway at the Treasurer's Office and at the Clean Community Office in Building One.
+There are also collection boxes at both library locations; those bags will be recycled into benches by the Trex company; thanks to the Lions Club coordinating this effort.

 Larger Scrap Metal (Including Junk Automobiles)